stealthBS/demo1-repo/README.md

       - asdf
         • asdf

-====
+---

-for example to add an image here is :
+For example to add an image here is :
-• first upload the image to this repository,
+• first upload the image to this repository or in any folder of this repo,
 • then use its link here like :
 e.g.
 ![My Chess cat](https://github.com/stealthBS/demo1-repo/blob/main/assets/my%20chess%20cat.png)